The Sony Experience

 This is nothing new, of course.
 The Apple Stores are famous for allowing customers to try out its products, but it’s still a smart move by Sony to present itself as a complete company rather than a list of products.

-I’m assuming here, of course, that Sony presents the experience correctly.
+I’m assuming here, of course, that the Sony Experience presents the experience correctly.
 If the individual products become the heroes, then it won’t work.
 Sony has to be the hero.

-Sony is just the most visible example of what happens when companies get too wrapped up into focusing on products rather than on the parent brand.
+Sony (read about all SONY’s problems here) is just the most visible example of what happens when companies get too wrapped up into focusing on products rather than on the parent brand.
 People assume they can go the Proctor & Gamble route, where each product is its own brand and most consumers don’t even know they are P&G products.

 We have worked with companies in this same dilemma.
 In a B2B market, we had a client with several thousand different products – all of them branded.
 It was crazy, and preference was only obtained when the umbrella brand became most important (and the products were re-named as descriptors).

 The Sony Experience is the first step in the once-proud technological giant’s attempt to regain its importance.
 But there is still a lot of work to do because Sony has put itself in a hole it’s been digging for years.

 Ataribox Tom Dougherty, CEO - Stealing Share 18 July 2017 Ataribox is perfect for this moment in time I’ll repeat just as I have said in the past, “I am by no means a video gamer.”
 But I do know Atari and have an interest in Ataribox.
 But my lack of gaming skills...

 Time rebranding Tom Dougherty, CEO - Stealing Share 17 July 2017 Time rebranding is fools gold with name change News reports say there’s a Time rebranding effort afoot.
 And I think it’s fool’s gold to think that will make the company (and its magazines) more relevant....